 This Practice Note provides a brief overview of the International Association of Insurance Supervisors (IAIS) and its principal projects including Insurance Core Principles (ICPs), standards and guidance, Globally Systemically Important Insurers (G-SIIs), and the Common Framework for the Supervision of Internationally Active Insurance Groups.

-This Practice Note sets out practical guidance and tips to enable proprietors of UK registered designs, registered Community designs, unregistered UK designs and unregistered Community designs to ensure that their designs benefit from the protection available.
+This Practice Note sets out practical guidance and tips to enable proprietors of UK registered and unregistered designs and registered and unregistered Community (EU) designs to ensure that their designs benefit from the protection available.
 The considerations include qualification criteria, how best to represent a design in the application, evidence, timing and grace periods, and ownership and assertion of rights.
 It includes references to the guidance issued by the UK Intellectual Property Office and EU Intellectual Property Office and to considerations arising from the Supreme Court’s decision in the Trunki case (PMS International Limited v Magmatic Limited UKSC 12).

 This Practice Note considers the scope and application of the Foreign Account Tax Compliance Act (FATCA).
 It covers the steps a bank should take in its loan documentation to comply with the FATCA provisions and the position adopted by the Loan Market Association in the LMA facilities agreements